-149Bourdon, op. cit., 244.
+&lt;sup>148 Bourdon, op. cit., 244.

-150Fink, op. cit., 182.
+&lt;sup>149 Fink, op. cit., 182.

-151Sachbericht: Internationale Jugendbegegnung der Jungen Union Deutschlands im Nahen Osten (26 August-1 September 1970).
+&lt;sup>150 Sachbericht: Internationale Jugendbegegnung der Jungen Union Deutschlands im Nahen Osten (26.
+August-1.
+September 1970).

-To help mend the relationship between West Germany and Arab subjects, RCDS and Young Union sections sent several delegations to Middle Eastern countries.
-Such delegations engaged in multilateral talks with organisations of Arabs from Israel, Syria, Lebanon and Jordan, at least from 1965 onwards and continuing after the war of 1967.
-These included representatives of Arabs who had fled the territories that Israel controlled from 1948 onwards and who lived in refugee camps in neighbouring countries.152 Some of these representatives belonged to the left-wing Palestinian Liberation Front, one of the constituent members of the Palestinian Liberation Organization (PLO) led by Yasser Arafat.
-In 1965, RCDS delegates held talks with the Ba'ath regime in Syria, whose orientation was pan-Arab and socialist.153 Similarly, both a Rhineland delegation of the Young Union in 1967 and a federal one in 1970 met with representatives of the Jordanian regime and with Lebanese Christian and Muslim organisations.154 The Rhineland regional branch of the Young Union was the second largest in terms of membership in 1968, second only to that of Bavaria (22.284 and 28.983 members, respectively).155 The fact that Christian Democrats did not shy away from contacting political subjects that were ideologically closer to the Eastern Bloc testifies to the paradoxical impact of Cold War on internationalism, as analysed by Sandrine Kott.156 While Cold War politics could hamper international cooperation among subjects from different ideological camps, it could also help create a space of debate, as was the case between Christian Democrat German and socialist Arab organisations.
+and who lived in refugee camps in neighbouring countries.
+Some of these representatives belonged to the left-wing Palestinian Liberation Front, one of the constituent members of the Palestinian Liberation Organization (PLO) led by Yasser Arafat.
+In 1965, RCDS delegates held talks with the Baath regime in Syria, whose orientation was pan-Arab and socialist.
+Similarly, both a Rhineland delegation of the Young Union in 1967 and a federal one in 1970 met with representatives of the Jordanian regime and with Lebanese Christian and Muslim organisations.
+The Rhineland regional branch of the Young Union was the second largest in terms of membership in 1968, second only to that of Bavaria (22,284 and 28,983 members, respectively).
+The fact that Christian Democrats did not shy away from contacting political subjects that were ideologically closer to the Eastern Bloc testifies to the paradoxical impact of Cold War on internationalism, as analysed by Sandrine Kott.
+While Cold War politics could hamper international cooperation among subjects from different ideological camps, it could also help create a space of debate, as was the case between Christian Democrat German and socialist Arab organisations.